couchbaselabs/observability/CONTRIBUTING.md

 ### YAML (configuration files and Ansible playbooks)

-Run yamllint and yamlfmt over your code, this will ensure it adheres to the style.
+Run yamllint and prettier over your code, this will ensure it adheres to the style.

 ### Dockerfiles